Housework is exercise!

 Life in general can take a long time and necessitates a lot of sit-downs when you have MS. Unsurprising, then, that exercise can often be at the bottom of our list of priorities.

-Exercise is one of the core pillars of OMS, yet when I was first diagnosed with MS in 2009, and was frantically reading everything I could about the condition, I read somewhere online that ‘people with MS should avoid vigorous exercise’.
+Exercise is one of the core pillars of Overcoming MS, yet when I was first diagnosed with MS in 2009, and was frantically reading everything I could about the condition, I read somewhere online that ‘people with MS should avoid vigorous exercise’.
 I breathed a sigh of relief.
 Finally I had a good excuse to cancel my long-since-lapsed gym membership.

 Adapting to my MS symptoms